A middle seat on an overnight flight to Luanda with Angola Airlines.

 It was only when I ventured outside to get a taxi that I would learn that 200 meticais is the equivalent of $2.80.

 My guesthouse was basic and clean, with air conditioning and friendly staff, who gave me a discount upon my arrival because they couldn’t find the right change when I paid.
+If you’re heading to Maputo and traveling on a budget, it’s one of the cheapest options to receive decent reviews.

 Most visitors to Mozambique choose to skip over this chaotic capital city because it’s said to be dirty, dangerous, and there are better beaches elsewhere, but I’ve never been one to follow the crowd.
+Whenever somebody tells me to avoid a place or insists I won’t like it, I immediately start making plans to visit.

 My guidebook plotted out a self-guided walking tour to the main attractions of the city centre that I’d marked down as my first thing to do in Maputo, so, not yet having data on my phone, I cached an area on Google Maps for the city, and set off to explore.